-Eagle-eyed Keeping Up With The Penguins readers may have noticed something a little funky about The List (and, if you haven’t, I’m hoping the title of this post will tip you off).
-The authorship of The List is 68% male, 82% straight (give or take the 14% that are unconfirmed), and an astounding 92% white.
+Eagle-eyed Keeping Up With The Penguins readers may have noticed something a little funky about my reading list (and, if you haven’t, I’m hoping the title of this post will tip you off).
+The authorship of the list is 68% male, 82% straight (give or take the 14% that are unconfirmed), and an astounding 92% white.

-I am a very vocal champion of diversity in reading lists, diversity in awards season, diversity in publishing, and diversity in the literary question.
-I plan to discuss all of these issues in future on Keeping Up With The Penguins, but for now I need to answer the burning question: how the heck did I end up with a List so skewed?
+I am a very vocal champion of diversity in reading lists, diversity in awards season, diversity in publishing, and diversity in literature generally.
+So, how the heck did I end up with a reading list so skewed?

 I’ll own my fuck-up: I stopped thinking critically about my sources.
-As I’ve mentioned elsewhere, The List in its current form is a jumbled-up combo plate of the Dymocks 101, the Guardian’s 100 Best Books Written in English, and a handful of recommendations from friends and family.
+As I’ve mentioned elsewhere, my reading list in its current form is a jumbled-up combo plate of the Dymocks 101, the Guardian’s 100 Best Books Written in English, and a handful of recommendations from friends and family.
 Each of those sources is subject to their own biases, and I didn’t stop to consider that for even a second.
 D’oh!

 On the whole, the community is doing a good job (if a slow one) at reinterpreting the literary canon.
 Work by queer people, people of colour, women and authors outside the gender binary – it’s all starting to get a look-in.
-I had an opportunity to ride that tide with The List, and I missed it.
+I had an opportunity to ride that tide with this project, and I missed it.

 So, what am I going to do about it?

-Plus, in the end, my reading life won’t end with The List.
-There’ll be the Next List, and the one after that, and the one after that.
-I think the best thing that I can do is make absolutely certain that each subsequent list prioritises diversity, and that I think critically about what books I select and why.
+Plus, in the end, my reading life won’t end with this list.
+I think the best thing that I can do is make absolutely certain that my subsequent reading choices prioritise diversity, and that I think critically about what books I select and why.